By Andrew Andrews

 Keep in mind, however, that this production is a hip hop musical, and with song lyrics that include “every problem is a penis or a prick that you can kick,” and an orgy of a finale full of “sex in your face,” the moral of the story is more along the lines of song by Meghan Trainor than a speech by Emmeline Pankhurst.
 And, perhaps because it was written by four mostly-white, mostly-straight dudes, a lot of the rapping sounds more along the lines of the 1980’s Dragnet theme than the classic hip hop music spun by DJ Marguerite Frarey before the show.
 But don’t let any of that fool you into thinking that this production isn’t worth your time, because The Bats, as I’ve mentioned, are one talented group of actors and the direction (Michelle Tattebaum) and choreography (Rokafella) are spot-on.
 So check it out, then come back here and tell us what you think of the Q Brothers Collective’s take on “womxnism.”
 Whether you agree it was a fun show or feel that the gender roles in Lysistrata are too archaic for our time, your reviews help others decide whether they should attend, and your ratings help us help you find future classical reinventions you’re sure to love!3

-Andrew Andrews attended Ms. Estrada at Flea Theatre in New York on Saturday, March 31, 2018 @ 7:00pm to write this review.
+Andrew Andrews attended Ms. Estrada at Flea Theatre in Manhattan on Saturday, March 31, 2018 @ 7:00pm to write this review.